The behalf of the Board of Directors of your Company, it is my pleasure

 - Natural Gas Marketing

 Natural gas continues to constitute your Company''s core business.

 the previous financial year.
-Major supplies of natural gas
+Major supplies of natural gas are made as

-include fuel to power plants, feedstock for gas-based fertilizer plants and LPG extraction.
-Your Company holds around 67% market share in
+fuel to power plants, as feed stock for gas-based fertilizer plants and

-Your Company owns and operates a network of about 11,000 kms of natural
+for LPG extraction.
+Your Company holds around 60% market share in

-gas high
+Your Company owns and operates a network of about 11,000 kms of high

-pressure trunk pipeline with a pan-India capacity of around
+pressure trunk pipelines with a pan-India capacity to transport around

 206 MMSCMD of natural gas.
 Average gas transmission during the year was